-This guide will take you through the process of exporting your website’s database, so that you can then migrate it to WP Engine.
+This guide will take you through the process of exporting your database from your previous host, so that you can then migrate it to WP Engine.
 Your WordPress database contains all of your website’s content—including things like posts, pages, categories and settings.

-Most other web hosting companies offer the cPanel (a Unix based web hosting control panel) for managing your website.
-Because of this, we’ll use the cPanel in this guide.
+Most other web hosting companies offer the cPanel (a Unix based web hosting control panel) for managing your website, because of this we’ll use the cPanel in this guide.

 Log into your cPanel (please contact your previous host for assistance if you need it) and click on the icon called phpMyAdmin.
 This will open up an application used to manipulate and manage your database.

 Different versions of phpMyAdmin may appear slightly different, but the options should be largely the same.

 Next, select your database name on the left.